 Text begins here.

 Provide sufficient detail to allow the work to be reproduced.
-Methods already published should be indicated by a reference: only relevant modifications should be described.
-In line with the journal’s commitment to open access and transparency, specimen numbers of material (both fossil and modern comparative) analysed as part of the submitted work should be included either in the main manuscript or, in cases where a large sample is used, as supplementary online material.
+Methods already published should be indicated by a reference, but sufficient detail must be provided so that readers can understand the methods without referring to separate papers.
+Authors must supply complete and accurate information about the location and accession of material, both at the time it was studied and, if different, at the time of publication (for example, if the material was on loan or not fully accessioned in a single institution at the time of study).
+In line with the journal’s commitment to open access and transparency, specimen numbers of material (both fossil and modern comparative) analyzed as part of the submitted work should be included either in the main manuscript or, in cases where a large sample is used, as supplementary online material.

 If there is more than one appendix, they should be identified as A, B, etc. Formulae and equations in appendices should be given separate numbering: Eq.
 (A.1), Eq.
 (A.2), etc.; in a subsequent appendix, Eq.
 (B.1) and so on.
 Similarly for tables and figures: Table A.1; Fig. A.1, etc.

 • Title.
 Concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations and formulae where possible.